Evaluating LLM Agents on Automated Software Analysis Tasks: Evaluation

 \paragraph{\textbf{Failure cost and model sensitivity}} Failed runs are consistently more expensive than successful runs, with \effFailCycleMult$\times$ more cycles, \effFailDurationMult$\times$ longer duration, \effFailCostMult$\times$ higher cost, and \effFailRetryMult$\times$ more retry attempts.
 The magnitude of this inflation varies by model: Gemini-3-Flash shows the highest sensitivity (\effGeminiFailSensitivity$\times$ more cycles on failure vs.\ success) despite the lowest absolute count on success ($\sim$\cycGeminiSuccessCycles{} cycles), while DeepSeek-V3.2 degrades more gracefully (\effDeepSeekFailSensitivity$\times$).
-In other words, a failing run does not just miss the goal: It consumes far more time and money than a successful one.
+Failures are not just unproductive: they are disproportionately expensive, consuming far more time and money than successful runs.
 Choosing a weaker or cheaper model does not save cost if it also fails more often.
-Similarly, reducing the timeout could curb the overhead of failed runs, but at the risk of terminating runs that would have eventually succeeded, potentially lowering overall success rates.
+Similarly, reducing the timeout could curb the overhead of failed runs, but at the risk of stopping runs that would have eventually succeeded and lowering overall success rates.

 \paragraph{\textbf{Language ecosystem differences}} Java tasks are systematically more resource-intensive than C/C++ (e.g., mean \ecoJavaMeanMin{} vs.\ \ecoCppMeanMin{} minutes and \ecoJavaMeanCalls{} vs.\ \ecoCppMeanCalls{} calls for \analysisagent with GPT-5-nano; the same trend holds across all agent--model combinations), consistent with the higher failure rates reported in \S\ref{subsubsec:rq1}.
 We attribute this gap to the Java analysis toolchain rather than to the language itself.
-First, the Java tools in our benchmark carry heavier setup dependencies (e.g., Infer requires Buck, opam, OCaml, JDK, and Clang/LLVM), whereas several C/C++ tools have lighter dependency chains (e.g., cflow requires only Autotools).
-Second, the Java tools universally require a successful full build of the target project before analysis can begin: Infer and WALA operate on bytecode, and SJK must attach to a running JVM, while C/C++ tools, such as cflow and CSA, can operate more directly on source or integrate into the compilation step.
-Third, the Java tools demand more complex runtime orchestration.
-For instance, SJK requires launching the target as a background process and attaching the profiler, a coordination pattern absent from the C/C++ tools.
+First, setup dependencies are heavier: Infer requires Buck, opam, OCaml, JDK, and Clang/LLVM, whereas C/C++ tools such as cflow require only Autotools.
+Second, all three Java tools require a successful full project build before analysis can begin: Infer and WALA operate on bytecode and SJK must attach to a running JVM, while C/C++ tools such as cflow and CSA can analyze source directly or integrate into the compilation step.
+Third, runtime orchestration is more complex: SJK requires launching the target as a background process and attaching the profiler, a coordination pattern absent from all C/C++ tools.